kndwin/nextjs-blog/posts/how-to-set-up-dark-mode-for-nextjs.md

 jnd I'd like to share how I did it! 😃

 ### Prerequisite
-Familar with Typescript, Nextjs and a bit of Sass (just enough for @import statements)
+Familar with Typescript, Nextjs and a bit of Sass

 Are you as keen as I am 😀?
 Let's go!

 ## Instructions
 ### Step 1 - Download dependencies from npm
-We'll be using `next-themes` to help us maniplate css variables at the root level.
+Install `next-themes`.
 ```bash
 npm install next-themes --save
 ```

-_**PS: ** You want to maniplate it at that level since Nextjs wraps your layout components in a `<div id="__next">`

 ### Step 2 - Import dependencies into _app.tsx
-To import the dependencies into our project, we can add it to our \_app.tsx page (just like below).
+Import the dependencies into our project into `pages/_app.tsx`.
 ```typescript
 // pages/_app.tsx